The best bank switching offers (May 2025)

 Offer expires 19 November

-Food and drink deals
+Home and garden deals

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.